Mercedes GLA 250 e SUV review

 Mercedes has reduced the size of the fuel tank and repositioned the exhaust, so despite the small size of the GLA and its large battery, there hasn't been a dramatic reduction in passenger space or boot space.

-The latter is the worst hit, with boot space reduced by 50 litres to 385 - just slightly more than you get in a Volkswagen Golf.
+The latter is the worst hit, with boot space reduced by 50 litres to 445 - just slightly more than you get in some family hatchbacks.
 The boot is a useful shape, however, with no awkward intrusions and a flat floor with no loading lip.
+It's a shame there's no underfloor storage for the charging cable, as it means you'll either need to leave it at home or keep it loose in the boot.

 Reliability & safety